Understanding the Risks and Benefits of Oncology Surgery

 1. Surgical Complications

-2. Impact on Adjacent Organs and Tissues
+2. Damage to Surrounding Organs and Tissues

 3. Postoperative Pain and Recovery